Imperal Docs

 )

 Federal rule: never store api_key outside this handler's scope.
 No instance attribute, no module dict, no @lru_cache.
-Every call to ctx.secrets.get() is a fresh HTTP round-trip to auth-gateway.
-That's intentional — it satisfies I-SECRETS-HANDLER-SCOPE-MEMORY.
+Every call to ctx.secrets.get() is a fresh fetch of the live value.
+That's intentional — the platform requires secret values to stay within the handler call that reads them and never be retained in memory between calls.

 What the user sees